15Dkatz/es6-in-depth-tutorial/course_material/quizzes/methods_and_modules/answers.md

 c) export { default, multiply }
 Explanation: Incorrect.
 This would export two methods named default and multiply.
 But it would not export multiply as the default method.

+4) Which built-in helper method could I use to check if a number is a not greater than 2^53 in JavaScript?

+**a) Number.isSafeInteger()** //answer

+Explanation: Correct!
+JavaScript limits safe integers to values up to 2^53, which is checked by Number.isSafeInteger()

+b) Number.isFinite()

+Explanation: Incorrect, but close.
+Numbers beyond 2^53 can be finite, but are they safe?